KL089 (Late Roman Corinthian Lamp) [permalink]

 Description

 Tear-shaped(?) outline.
 Inward sloping shoulder has wavy lines in low relief.
-Thick joining ridge, ledge, and wide webbing between left shoulder and handle.
 Short, solid handle has two grooves and misalignment; lower handle has flanking grooves.
 Flat base has double, almond-shaped grooves around incuse design of inverted palm branch with single circles above and to right.
-Details of shoulder and branch are blurry but base grooves and circles are retouched.

 Preservation description

-One large fragment preserves roughly one-quarter of shoulder, entire handle, and one-third of base.
-Slight pitting and abrasion; traces of encrustation.
+One large fragment preserves ca. 25% of shoulder, entire handle, and 33% of base.
+Slight pitting and abrasion; worn breaks; small patches of encrustation.

 Published as